wix-incubator/corvid-stackdriver-telemetry-adapter/README.md

 #### Install

-Before you can run or deploy the sample, you need to install:
+Before you can run or deploy the sample you need to install:

     npm i